Can You Sue an Emergency Room?

 Your medical malpractice lawyer will help you tally up all these damages and put a monetary value on your claim.

 There’s no excuse for medical errors and negligence, even in a busy department such as the emergency room.
 Any injuries arising from medical treatment offered in the ER should be investigated right away by a medical malpractice attorney so that legal action can be taken if necessary.

-Talk to a lawyer from Wilt and Thompson, PLLC, by dialing 502-253-9110 or using the contact form that’s below.
+Talk to a lawyer from Wilt and Associates, PLLC, by dialing 502-253-9110 or using the contact form that’s below.